"

 Comparison with Other Theories

-• Freud’s psychoanalytical theory was deterministic, meaning that it attributed the behavior of people to unconscious desires and that their behavior was ultimately outside of their control (Khan Academy, 2013).
+• Freud’s psychoanalytical theory was deterministic, meaning that peoples unconscious desires controlled their behaviors and that their behavior was outside of their control (Khan Academy, 2013).

 • Skinner’s behaviorism was too focused on outside rewards and consequences to drive motivation and did not rely enough on intrinsic feedback mechanisms.